 -Grammy Award-winning drummer Steve Mitchell

 Jazz and fusion filled Gabriel Severn's ears from birth.
 As a toddler, whether at music festivals or riding in the car, he'd always call out “the bass! the bass!” in the car, at concerts, and at festivals.
 He was hooked the moment he was shown a Jaco Pastorius video at age 2.
-His first experience learning to groove was at 7, when he joined a young Motown tribute band just a few months after starting lessons.
-That band gained significant recognition in his area, performing at community events, benefits, music festivals, and on radio and TV.
+His first experience learning to groove was at 7, when he joined a young, prominent Motown tribute band just a few months after starting lessons.
 While learning the Motown classics, he would challenge himself by transcribing jazz and fusion bass solos.
-He first came to the world's attention at 11 with a video of him playing Jaco's demanding bass solo in the Weather Report tune, “Havona”, which was followed by multiple videos showcasing his musicianship and diverse skills.
+He first came to the world's attention at 11 playing Jaco's demanding bass solo in the Weather Report tune, “Havona”, followed by multiple videos showcasing his musicianship and diverse skills.
 He became the first Markbass Rising Star, joined the Ernie Ball Music Man family of artists, and developed a custom line of bass strings made by Carlos Pavicich in France.
 He has a Signature Myra bass made for him by luthier Paul Lairat, and endorses the Lairat Stega basses.
 He also endorses Singular Sound, Advanced Audio, Soundbrenner, and ErgoStraps.